-With the next code we can get the vertex indexes of our points
+With the next code we can get indexes of our points:

 '''

-startId = graph.findVertex(tiedPoints[0])
+startId = graph.findVertex( tiedPoints[ 0 ] )

-endId = graph.findVertex(tiedPoints[1])
+endId = graph.findVertex( tiedPoints[ 1 ] )

 '''

-19.3 Graph analysis
+18.3 Graph analysis

-Networks analysis is used to find answers to two questions: which vertexes are connected and how to find a shortest path.
-To solve these problems the network analysis library provides Dijkstra's algorithm.
+Networks analysis is used to find answers on two questions: which vertices are connected and how to find a shortest path.
+To solve this problems network analysis library provides Dijkstra's algorithm.

-Dijkstra's algorithm finds the shortest route from one of the vertexes of the graph to all the others and the values of the optimization parameters.
-The results can be represented as a shortest path tree.
+Dijkstra's algorithm finds the best route from one of the vertices of the graph to all the others and the values of the optimization parameters.
+The results can be represented as shortest path tree.

-The shortest path tree is a directed weighted graph (or more precisely - tree) with the following properties:
+The shortest path tree is as oriented weighted graph (or more precisely - tree) with the following properties:

-- only one vertex has no incoming edges the root of the tree - all other vertexes have only one incoming edge - if vertex B is reachable from vertex A, then the path from A to B is the single available path and it is optimal (shortest) on this graph
+- only one vertex have no incoming edges the root of the tree - all other vertices have only one incoming edge - if vertex B is reachable from vertex A, then path from A to B is single available path and it is optimal (shortest) on this graph

-To get the shortest path tree use the methods shortestTree() and dijkstra() of QgsGraphAnalyzer class.
+To get shortest path tree use methods Use methods shortestTree() and dijkstra() of QgsGraphAnalyzer class.
 It is recommended to use method dijkstra() because it works faster and uses memory more efficiently.

 The shortestTree() method is useful when you want to walk around the shortest path tree.
-It always creates a new graph object (QgsGraph) and accepts three variables:
+It always creates new graph object (QgsGraph) and accepts three variables: